roman-milk/roman-milk.github.io/teacher-undressed.md

   Clothes and ornaments were scattered everywhere, with boxes torn open haphazardly.
 There wasn't the slightest organisation to the job.

   'I'll put these unopened boxes to one side, while you two put the clothes on the bed.
 Put the kitchen stuff in these empty boxes,' he told them.
-Report_Story #3